zulip/zulip/templates/zerver/help/restrict-bot-creation.md

 {!admin-only.md!}

-By default, anyone can [add a bot](/help/add-a-bot-or-integration) or integration to the Zulip organization.
+By default, anyone other than guests can [add a bot](/help/add-a-bot-or-integration) or integration to the Zulip organization.
 Organization administrators can change who is allowed to add bots.